Cleaning, disinfection and preventing cross-contamination are essential to:

-Effective cleaning, and disinfection where necessary, gets rid of bacteria on hands, equipment and surfaces, which helps to stop harmful bacteria from spreading onto food.
+Effective cleaning, and disinfection where necessary, gets rid of bacteria on hands, equipment and surfaces.
+This helps to stop harmful bacteria from spreading onto food.
 You should:

 - wash and disinfect work surfaces and equipment thoroughly between different tasks after preparing raw meat, poultry and eggs

 - clean and clear as you go, washing or wiping up spills as they happen

 - use appropriate cleaning products and follow the manufacturer's instructions

 - disinfection products should meet BS EN standards - check product labels for either of these codes: BS EN 1276 or BS EN 13697

 Hand-wash is a key part of food hygiene.
 Make sure that everyone who handles food wash their hands:

 - after a break

 - after emptying rubbish

 - after touching raw meat, poultry or eggs